jessewashburn/consulting-crm-backend/README.md

 ## Design Decisions

-Key decisions documented in this project:
+Key decisions documented in this project include:

-* Use of PostgreSQL instead of a full CRM platform to reduce cost while preserving relational rigor
+* Using PostgreSQL instead of a full CRM platform to reduce cost while preserving relational rigor
-* Use of database constraints over application logic where possible
+* Enforcing business rules via database constraints where possible
-* Separation of operational tables and analytics views
+* Separating operational tables from analytics views
-* Avoidance of premature frontend development
+* Avoiding premature frontend or UI development

 These decisions are discussed in more detail in `/docs/design-decisions.md`.